The Language of Bargaining: Linguistic Effects in LLM Negotiations: Methodology

 \subsection{Experimental Factors}

-Experiments were conducted for the three games in a Model A vs Model B format (A != B) for five behaviors.
+Experiments were conducted for the three games in a Model A vs Model B format ($A \neq B$) for four languages.
+Model A and Model B simply refer to assigning a Model A to Player 1(P1) and Model B to Player 2(P2).
 All ordered pairs of models were chosen.
 Each run logs: full dialogue, parsed offers or resource splits, final utilities, agreement/acceptance decisions.
-All combination of experiments were run across ten runs, with standardized logging of dialogues and offers.
-Total experiments run $= 4(models) \times 3(othermodels) \times 2(ordering) \times 5(languages) \times 10(runs) \times 3(games) = 3600$.
+All combinations of experiments were run across thirty runs, with standardized logging of dialogues and offers.
+Total experiments run $= 4(models) \times 3(othermodels) \times 4(languages) \times 30(runs) \times 3(games) = 4320$.